densitydesign/infopoetry-website/_infopoetries/i-have-my-things.md

 ---
-title: I have My Things
+title: I Have My Things
 subtitle: 'Essential glossary in eight [not so] small volumes'
 author:
   name: Lucia Di Terlizzi